whatsupmailbox/whatsupmailbox.github.io/_posts/2015-05-07-Frais-Hand-Sanitizer.md

 <p>Product: Frais Hand Sanitizer</p>
 <p>Price: $7 for the 50ml & $3 for the pocket sized 6ml</p>
 <p>Where: <a href="http://www.beauty.com/frais-everyday-sanitizer/qxp548642?catid=298605&N=0">www.beauty.com</a> or <a href="https://www.birchbox.com/invite/whatsupmailbox">www.birchbox.com</a></p>
 <br>
 I’m a germaphobe therefore constantly washing my hands or using hand sanitizer.
 But doing either one of those frequently would dry out my hands.
-So I searched for better hand sanitizers and voila, Frais.
+So I searched for better and gentler hand sanitizers -et voila, Frais.
 This product got so many high ratings from other users that I just had to try it.

 <p><blockquote>"Frais Hand Sanitizer was created to add luxury to the smart practice of regular hand sanitizing. <i>Les Huit</i> is an elegant blend of eight essential oils and sugarcane alcohol.
 It provides a natural aromatic moisturizing sensation as addictive as Frais' practical sanitizing benefits."</blockquote></p>